krusi1/football-ratings/README.md

 ## Actual scores are more important than xG

-So far we have seen that both actual scores and xG correlates positively with rankings.
+So far we have seen that both actual scores and xG correlate positively with rankings.
 Now let's look at their effect simultaneously so we can judge which one is more important.
 To create a comprehensible figure, I make two adjustments to the data.
 First, I round xG difference to aggregate observations into fewer categories.
 Second, I drop outliers (games where the score difference is larger than 6 or the xG difference is larger than 4).

 The heatmap below indicates average team ratings for each pair of score differences and rounded xG differences.
 As expected, we observe higher ratings in the top right corner (teams creating more chances and scoring more goals relative to opponent) and lower ratings in the bottom left corner (teams creating less chances and scoring less goals relative to opponent).